Required Minimum Distributions: Planning Ahead to Minimize the Tax Hit

 Key Takeaways

-Which Accounts Require RMDs?
+Which accounts require RMDs?

 Accounts WITH RMDs

-- • 401(k), 403(b), 457(b) — RMDs required unless still-working exception applies
+- • 401(k), 403(b), 457(b) — Required unless still-working exception applies

 - • SEP IRAs and SIMPLE IRAs — Treated like traditional IRAs